Carmel Bach Festival1999 – 2019Copyright © 2023 CBH |

 The Sunset Community Center is the focus of the Bach Festival.
 The city spent USD23 million and several years on the rebuild of the old grammar school hall which had been associated with the Bach Festival from its inception, and we moved into the “new” venue in 2004.
 The facility is shared by the Monterey Symphony and Carmel Music Society throughout the year, and has the latest in high-tech adjustable acoustic enhancement (LARES—Lexicon Acoustic Reinforcement and Enhancement System) to tweak the ambience of what used to be a hall not terribly well-suited for classical music performance at all.

-The format of the Festival program has become well-established over the years, but each year sees its own minor variations.
-In 2009, the performance season was reduced from three weeks to two.
-Monday night has always been an opportunity to hear the Festival Strings on original instruments.
-Much—but not all—of the Festival is performed on modern instruments at A440.
-Wednesday has traditionally been a Founders’ Memorial Concert in the San Carlos Borroméo de Carmelo Mission and after a break, we returned there in 2013 on completion of the Mission’s roof restoration.
+The framework of the Festival program has become well-established over the years, but each year sees its own minor variations.
+When I began in Carmel, much—but not all—of the Festival was performed on modern instruments at A440.
+Monday night, however, has always been an opportunity to hear the Festival Strings on original instruments at baroque pitch.
+Now, with a critical mass of early wind players available, most of the early music is performed on appropriate instruments at A415.
+Wednesday has traditionally been a Founders’ Memorial Concert in the San Carlos Borroméo de Carmelo Mission , the second oldest Mission in California, and the resting place of its Franciscan Founding Father, now Saint Junípero Serra.

 ![]() CAREY BEEBE |